Learn About Steps To Protect Brain Health

 Types of Dementia

 There are many types of dementia.
-The most common form of dementia is Alzheimer’s disease and is responsible for 50-75% of dementia diagnoses.
-Vascular dementia is the second most common cause of dementia and is 20-30% of dementia diagnoses.
-Frontotemporal dementia accounts for 5-10% of all dementia, while dementia with Lewy Bodies is <5%.
+The most common form of dementia is Alzheimer’s disease, which is responsible for 50-75 percent of dementia diagnoses.
+Vascular dementia is the second most common cause of dementia and accounts for 20-30 percent of dementia diagnoses.
+Frontotemporal dementia accounts for 5-10 percent of all dementia, while dementia with Lewy Bodies is 5 percent.
 Huntington’s disease, Creutzfeldt-Jakob disease, Parkinson’s disease and Traumatic brain injury (TBI) are all linked to dementia too.
 While Alzheimer’s is the most common form of dementia, researchers do not yet know what causes this disease.
 Alzheimer’s is a progressive disease that begins with mild memory loss.

 Step 1: Manage Cholesterol

-Limiting saturated fat, the fat that comes from animal protein (meat, cheese and other dairy foods), coconut and palm oil, takes effort and planning.
-It also requires the avid reading of food labels to assess saturated fat.
-Calorie King has a wonderful database of foods where you can look up the amount of saturated fat in just about any food.
+Limiting saturated fat, which is found in animal protein (meat, cheese, and other dairy foods), coconut oil, and palm oil, requires effort and planning.
+It also requires careful reading of food labels to assess saturated fat content.
+Calorie King has a comprehensive database of foods where you can look up the amount of saturated fat in almost any food.
 For example, one ounce of cheddar cheese contains 9.4 grams of saturated fat.
+Also, keep in mind that while food labels list saturated fat, if a food contains less than 0.5 grams of saturated fat per serving, the label can legally state that it contains no saturated fat.
+Make a point too, to pay attention to trans fats, as they raise LDL (lousy) and lower HDL (healthy) cholesterol.

-Adding 7-13 grams of soluble fiber to our diet can reduce LDL cholesterol by 3-7%.
-Oatmeal (3/4 cup dry) for breakfast provides 3 grams soluble fiber, while a serving of beans (1/2-3/4 cup cooked) contains 1.5-3 grams soluble fiber.
-Seek out soluble fiber-containing foods and add them to your daily diet.
+Adding 7-13 grams of soluble fiber to our diet can reduce LDL cholesterol by 3-7 percent.
+Oatmeal (3/4 cup dry) for breakfast provides 3 grams of soluble fiber, while a serving of beans (1/2-3/4 cup cooked) contains 1.5-3 grams of soluble fiber.
+Include soluble fiber-rich foods in your daily diet.

 Step 2: Manage Blood Pressure

-The CDC reported high blood pressure was the primary or contributing cause of death in 17.4% of all deaths in 2018.
+The CDC reported that high blood pressure was the primary or contributing cause of death in almost 20 percent of deaths in 2020 (670,000).
 Stroke isn’t our only fear; elevated blood pressure is a circulatory disease.
-While most studies focus on older adults, high blood pressure damages brain nerve fibers – starting in our 40s and 50s.
+While most studies focus on older adults, high blood pressure damages brain nerve fibers, starting in the 40s and 50s.
+Almost half (47 percent) of all American adults have high blood pressure, defined as a systolic blood pressure greater than 130 mmHg or a diastolic blood pressure greater than 80 mmHg.
+In addition, adults taking medication for high blood pressure are considered to have high blood pressure.

-For example, a study of 2,505 men between the ages of 71 and 93 found that men with systolic pressures of 140 mm Hg or higher were 77 percent more likely to develop dementia than men with systolic pressures below 120 mm Hg.
-And a study that evaluated blood pressure and cognitive function in people between 18 and 46 and between 47 and 83 found that in both age groups high systolic and diastolic pressures were linked to cognitive decline over time.
+For example, a study of 2,505 men between the ages of 71 and 93 found that men with 140 mm Hg or higher systolic pressures were 77 percent more likely to develop dementia than men with systolic pressures below 120 mm Hg.
+A study evaluating blood pressure and cognitive function in individuals between 18 and 46, as well as those between 47 and 83, found that high systolic and diastolic pressures were associated with cognitive decline over time in both age groups.

-So how does high blood pressure impact dementia prevention?
-The take-home here is that high blood pressure is potentially impacting brain health.
-Take your blood pressure medications, and work to lower your blood pressure with lifestyle modifications.
+So, how does high blood pressure impact dementia prevention?
+The key takeaway here is that high blood pressure can potentially impact brain health.
+So take your blood pressure medications, and work to lower your blood pressure through lifestyle modifications.

-Mayo Clinic tested patients with nerve fiber damage due to high blood pressure and found reduced nonverbal function, emotional control, decision-making abilities and ability to focus.
-Lifestyle recommendations can make a huge difference.
+The Mayo Clinic tested patients with nerve fiber damage due to high blood pressure and found reduced nonverbal function, emotional control, decision-making abilities, and the ability to focus.

 Lifestyle modifications can dramatically improve blood pressure.
-Lose weight if you are overweight.
+For example, lose weight if you are overweight.
 Manage stress.
 Exercise.
-Increase potassium and magnesium in your diet.
+Increase your intake of potassium and magnesium in your diet†.
 And reduce sodium or salt.
+Improved blood pressure management may contribute to better cognitive health across the lifespan.

 Reduce Sodium

 While it seems like the salt shaker would be the most prevalent source of sodium in our diet, the top source of sodium in the American diet is actually bread and rolls.
-Other foods with deceptively high sources of sodium include cold cuts and cured meats, pizza, poultry, soups, sandwiches, cheese, pasta dishes, and snacks.
-The only way to know sodium content is to check labels.
+Other foods with deceptively high sodium content include cold cuts and cured meats, pizza, poultry, soups, sandwiches, cheese, pasta dishes, and snacks.
+The only way to know the sodium content is to check labels.

 DASH Diet

-Dietary Approaches to Stop Hypertension (DASH) is an eating plan designed to help lower blood pressure.
-The diet emphasizes fruits, vegetables, low-fat dairy, whole grains, fish, poultry, beans and nuts.
-The diet limits saturated and trans-fats, while increasing potassium, magnesium calcium, fiber and protein.
+The Dietary Approaches to Stop Hypertension (DASH) is an eating plan designed to help lower blood pressure.
+The DASH diet may not only support heart health and lower blood pressure, but it may also contribute to dementia prevention through better vascular health and nutrition.
+The diet emphasizes fruits, vegetables, low-fat dairy products, whole grains, fish, poultry, beans, and nuts.
+The diet limits saturated and trans fats while increasing potassium, magnesium, calcium, fiber, and protein.
 Based on 2,000 calories, the DASH Diet calls for:

 - 4-5 servings of vegetables